 Column 7 – Investment Expenses

-The amounts shown in this column represent the expenses incurred by the company, both internal and external, in connection with the production of the company investment income.
+The amounts shown in this column represent the expenses incurred by the reporting entity, both internal and external, in connection with the production of the reporting entity investment income.

 Column 8 – Current Year Total

 The amounts reported in this column are the total of Columns 4, 5, 6 and 7.